shanyuhai123/vuepress-plugin-auto-sidebar/packages/vuepress-docs-gh-pages/docs/README.md

 This is a plugin that automatically generates a sidebar for vuepress.

-If you just write a simple introduction page, you may do not need to use it, just use the [native sidebar](https://vuepress.vuejs.org/theme/default-theme-config.html#sidebar).
-But if you want to use vuepress to record a lot of things, such as: [飞跃高山与大洋的鱼的笔记](https://docs.shanyuhai.top/), then you can try it.
+If you just write a simple page, just use the native [sidebar](https://vuepress.vuejs.org/theme/default-theme-config.html#sidebar) will be enough.
+But if you want to use vuepress to record a lot of things, such as: [飞跃高山与大洋的鱼的笔记](https://docs.shanyuhai.top/), then you can try the plugin.